- City Council Home

 - Consider strategies for sustainable Fire/EMS costs.

-- Explore a "smart city" stategy.
+- Explore a "smart city" strategy.

 - Update the city's Sustainability Action Plan to incorporate climate change goals.